|

 Click here for reversed artwork

-Newborns are pure white and stay with their mothers for
+Newborns are pure white and stay with their mothers for two weeks.

 Harp Seal with her Pup